 (3) In the event that the Company is unable to procure easements or other rights over land required for the purposes of subclause (2) on reasonable terms the State shall assist the Company to such extent as may be reasonably necessary to enable it to procure the said easements or other rights over land.

+Bulk supply to State 2

 (4) Should the Company’s relevant approved proposal provide for the State Energy Commission to reticulate electricity to houses occupied by the Company’s workforce and by any other persons connected directly with the Company’s operations whether employees or not and to commercial establishments directly connected with such operations, the Company shall sell to the State Energy Commission in bulk electricity in sufficient quantities to meet the needs of such workforce persons and establishments on terms and conditions to be negotiated between the State Energy Commission and the Company.

 (5) If the State Energy Commission desires to purchase power for its own use and the Company has the ability to supply such power, the Company shall use its best endeavours to supply on terms and conditions to be negotiated between the State Energy Commission and the Company, and the Company shall in that event be empowered to supply such power.

+Acquisition of facilities 2

 (6) Notwithstanding the provisions of the State Energy Commission Act 1979 the State may at any time give to the Company 12 months notice of its intention to acquire and may thereafter acquire the Company’s electricity facilities or any part thereof up to the first point of voltage breakdown or such other appropriate point as may be agreed, at a price to be agreed between the parties and the Company shall take all such steps as may be necessary to effect the acquisitions.
 The State undertakes that in such event the Company shall for its purposes hereunder have first call on the power generated and transmitted by such electricity facilities so acquired at levels of supply from time to time agreed between the State and the Company and the State undertakes subject only to its inability to supply power for any of the reasons set forth in Clause 32 to supply or cause to be supplied to the Company power for its purposes hereunder at the said levels of supply and that in the event of such inability to supply power occurring the State shall take all possible steps to restore such supply regardless of the time or day when such inability arises.

+Charges for electricity 2

 (7) In the event of the State acquiring the Company’s electricity facilities the Company shall pay to the State Energy Commission the cost of all electricity supplied to the Company by the State Energy Commission at rates to be agreed between the State Energy Commission and the Company from time to time.
 Should the Company desire to expand its operations hereunder and for that purpose require power beyond the level agreed pursuant to subclause (6) the Company shall give to the State 1 years notice of its additional power requirements and the State shall thereupon cause the State Energy Commission to negotiate with the Company the terms and conditions under which the additional generating capacity required to meet the needs of such expansion is to be provided.

-Water — mining areas
+Water — mining areas 2